barrrrt/AMD-3900x_MEG-MSI-Unify-X570_AMD-X5700XT/README.md

 [LucyRTL8125Ethernet](https://github.com/Mieze/LucyRTL8125Ethernet) - A macOS driver for Realtek RTL8125 2.5GBit Ethernet Controllers.

 [NVMeFix](https://github.com/acidanthera/NVMeFix) - NVMeFix is a set of patches for the Apple NVMe storage driver, IONVMeFamily.
 Its goal is to improve compatibility with non-Apple SSDs.
 It may be used both on Apple and non-Apple computers.

-[SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor) - XNU kernel extension for power management and monitoring of AMD processors.
-Also comes with a plugin for [VirtualSMC](https://github.com/acidanthera/VirtualSMC) to export readings to other applications.

 [USBPort](https://github.com/headkaze/Hackintool) - created with Hackintool (see section below "Mainboardlayout") - The Swiss army knife of vanilla Hackintoshing